Is this evidence of evolution?

 KQED: The Reverse Evolution Machine

 In search of the common ancestor of all mammals, University of California Santa Cruz scientist David Haussler is pulling a complete reversal.
 Instead of studying fossils, he's comparing the genomes of living mammals to construct a map of our common ancestors' DNA.
-His technique holds promise for providing a better picture of how life evolved.
+He also specializes in studying the DNA of extinct animals, asking how the DNA has changed over millions of years to create today's species.
+His technique, referred to as computational genomics, holds promise for providing a better picture of how life evolved.
 See http://www.kqed.org/quest/television/the-reverse-evolution-machine for more information.

 - Scientists compare the anatomy, embryos, and DNA of living things to understand how they evolved.